KIM YIK YUNG

 Kim sees a global future for Korean ceramics.
 “Koreans are good with their hands.
 They say have a craft technique,” she says.
 “But craft technique cannot guarantee the future.
 Korea has a more valuable culture that it has kept for a long time: its frankness towards work, its self honesty, and its naturalism that seeks harmony with nature.
 This culture helps create an attitude of approaching the fundamentals in whatever Korean do.”

 Kim believes Koreans need to protect and develop this culture.
 “We don’t need to protect and preserve things just because they are old.
 We need to protect and develop things because they have value.
-This Korean culture is a global idea we can where with all humanity.”
+This Korean culture is a global ideal we can share with all humanity.”